Could Lot, Samson or Solomon Have Been Saved by ...?

 2. Second, these Old Testament believers were saved through childlike-faith (simple belief) in the same way as we who live after the Cross are saved.
 (Gen. 15:6; Rom.
 4:1-5).34

-Now, let's look at how Lot, Samson and Solomon would fare under both
+Follow these 2 links to see how Lot, Samson and Solomon would fare under both

 1. The UNFINISHED GOSPEL (using the Unfinished Lordship-Gospel of MacArthur),